kenos1/save-suroi-together/README.md

 - **This letter is not intended to create drama**.
 The main purpose of writing this letter is to shed a light on the issues of Suroi's management, and how it can be improved in the future.
 - The intended purpose of this letter is to raise awareness of issues in the Suroi.io community.
 - This letter will most likely be either bashed on or ignored by the owners of the game.
+- **It is up to the owners of Suroi.io to change to make the game better**

 ---